 Welcome to the veterinary clinic section of our web site.
-If you are a veterinary clinic located in north or central New Mexico and are considering participating in our voucher programs (spay/neuter and veterinary care assistance), just fill out the registration form attached and return it to us for processing.
+If you are a licensed veterinary clinic located in north or central New Mexico and are considering participating in our voucher programs (spay/neuter and veterinary care assistance), just fill out the registration form attached and return it to us for processing.
 We’ll be happy to work with you to provide essential veterinary care for the many lower‐income households in our state.
-In 2017, 32 full‐service and nonprofit clinics serviced over 1,600 cats for us through our voucher programs.
+In 2019, 32 full‐service and nonprofit clinics serviced over 1,700 cats for us through our voucher programs.

 If you read through our information, you’ll find that our spay/neuter focus is not on reducing the cat population — as important as that goal may be — but on pet cat retention.
 We feel that helping cats maintain their caring, loving homes is an under-utilized means for reducing both shelter intakes and feral cat populations.